Skip to content

 1. Basic Process

-In general, when invoking a function in DataFlux Func, the specific execution flow is as follows:
+In general, when calling a function in DataFlux Func, the execution flow is as follows:

-1. The user initiates an HTTP request that reaches the Server
+1. User initiates an HTTP request that reaches the Server

-2. The Server generates a function execution task and pushes it to the Redis queue
+2. The Server generates a function execution task and pushes it into the Redis queue

-3. The Worker pops the function execution task from the Redis queue and executes it
+3. Worker pops out the function execution task from the Redis queue and executes it

-For tasks scheduled for execution, there is no step of "the user initiating an HTTP request," as the task is directly generated by the Beat service.
-The specific execution flow is as follows:
+For scheduled tasks, there is no step of "user initiating an HTTP request"; instead, the task is directly generated by the Beat service, and the execution flow is as follows:

-1. Beat periodically generates function execution tasks and pushes them to the Redis queue
+1. Beat periodically generates function execution tasks and pushes them into the Redis queue

-2. The Worker pops the function execution task from the Redis queue and executes it
+2. Worker pops out the function execution tasks from the Redis queue and executes them

-For a single-machine deployment of DataFlux Func, the entire process is very simple:
+For standalone deployment of DataFlux Func, the entire process is very straightforward:

 flowchart TB